AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product-backlog.md

 Feature: Add Products to Order

   Scenario: Add product with available stock
-    Given the product has available stock
+    Given a product has available stock
-    When the product is added to the order
+    When the employee adds the product to the order Then the product appears in the order
-    Then inventory is decreased and the product appears in the order
+    And the product's stock is decreased by the selected quantity

-  Scenario: Product out of stock
+  Scenario: Attempt to add out-of-stock product
-    Given the product has zero stock
+    Given a product has a stock level of zero
-    When trying to add it to the order
+    When the employee attempts to add it to the order Then the system blocks the action
-    Then the system blocks the action and shows a warning
+    And displays a warning message indicating the product is out of stock
 ```

 ---